zvxzdx/runeforge-wiki-ru/specific-guide/texturing/new-page/uv-editing.md

 I'll go over how to fix this in the "Fixing weird UVs" section

+### UV sets
+(can make the UV set disappear if you combine two meshes with different uv set name)
 ### Other Tools
 I'll add other Maya-native tools here once I learn how to use them.